nikogura/nikogura.com/EngineeringStandards.md

    - All broken down by method
 5. **Never exit or panic** on failed connection - workload should continue to self-heal

-Pods entering crashloop due to connection errors is an anti-pattern to avoid at all costs.
+Kubernetes pods entering crashloop due to connection errors is an anti-pattern to avoid at all costs.

 ### Retries and Exponential Backoff